morganoleary/Friends-Trivia-Quiz/README.md

 - Testing and debugging occured in DevTools throughout the duration of the creation of this quiz.
 - The quiz was tested on Google Chrome, Microsoft Edge, Safari and mobile phones to ensure the quiz's responsiveness and appearance remained consistent throughout each.

+### Unfixed Bugs:
+- The 404 page still consists of horizontal scrolling and the image does not fit the screensize.
+I have tried cropping the image as this makes the 404 page comedic, as I intended!
+I could remove the image completely, but wanted to show that I tried multiple ways to fix the scrolling issue.
+I have multiple commits to try adjusting the image size on the 404 page as the changes can only be seen in the deployed site of this quiz.

+## Resubmission Feedback
+To follow the assessment criteria for this project, I have made adjustments to my code to complete the requirements:
+- (1.1)
+    - A restart button has been added to the final results page to allow the user to restart the quiz.
+This was not implemented for the first submission as I had run out of time and should have added this to the ReadMe.
+- (1.7)
+    - I have added custom functionality of a countdown timer that restarts with each question throughout the quiz.
+This creates excitement and urgency to the user to choose an answer before the time is up.
+    - The idea for this functionality came from [Stack Overflow](https://stackoverflow.com/questions/61807525/how-to-create-a-quiz-countdown-timer-for-each-question)
+- (2.5)
+    - I was able to fix the horizontal scrolling throughout the quiz by updating the viewport meta data.
+The idea to research more about this came from other student issues reported on Slack.
+    - These sites were used to implement the "user-scalable" feature which removed all unecessary scrolling: [Sitebulb](https://sitebulb.com/hints/mobile-friendly/the-viewport-meta-tag-prevents-the-user-from-scaling/) and [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Viewport_meta_tag)
+    - No more media queries were necessary following the above adjustment, as all screen sizes work as they should.
+- (2.8)
+    - A restart button was implemented to allow the user to restart the quiz.
+- (4.3/4.4)
+    - For the first submission of this project, I was able to receive help from fellow students on Slack to acheive the functionality needed for the quiz and do not have other external resources to source throughout the code.
+    - I have redone the coding to make it my own and have refactored and restructured functions to ensure the single responsibility principle applies.
+    - I would have liked to start over and redo this project from scratch, but with prior deadlines, this was not feasible, as I did not have enough time to create a brand new project.
+- Merit (1.3)
+    - Although a Merit grade is not achievable at this stage, I did implement a countdown timer to add extra functionality to the quiz.
+    - With more time I would like to add a scoreboard at the end.
+- Merit (2.1)
+    - Fixed/Unfixed bugs noted in Readme - these should have been noted in the first submission.
+Unfortunately, time was against me.
+I have now added this section to this ReadMe.

 ## Deployment

 This quiz was deployed through GitHub Pages.